• Skip to primary navigation

 Have your students log in to devices at school and if possible, practice logging into a device at home.
 We realize that won’t be possible for all students, so use your discretion when making this request.

-We have the whole list in a simple to use checklist.
-You can find the Tech Checklist in our Resource Library or you can send a copy to your inbox when you sign up for our email list.
+We have the whole list in a simple-to-use checklist.
+You can find the Tech Checklist in our Resource Library, or you can send a copy to your inbox when you sign up for our email list.

 Teach How to Find the Learning Management System